The trend of paying by cellphone, slow to catch on in the U.S., is finally gaining traction with the big players showing interest.

 |FaceCash||Barcode and photo ID on the cellphone are held up to a barcode reader.
 Money is debited from a bank account.||No fees to the consumer.
 Limited number of merchants accept FaceCash.|

-See related: Merchants eye mobile phones to transact card payments, Mobile payments predicted to skyrocket, Contactless credit cards spark concerns for data privacy, cellphone plus contactless credit card
+See related: Retailers cash in on booming mobile card reader adoption, Mobile payments predicted to skyrocket, Contactless credit cards spark concerns for data privacy, cellphone plus contactless credit card